!Give us a call button

 Training

 Training your pooch proper leash etiquette may take a bit of time, or it could go more quickly than you think.
 Either way, you’ll want to keep working with Fido on each walk, so consider each stroll to be a training session.
 Keep walks short, even if it means more frequent walking while ‘school’ is in session.
 There are a few different techniques you can use as far as training your dog to walk at your pace and not pull.
 Do a bit of research, or ask your vet, to determine which one is best for you.
 Positive reinforcement is always a better option than negative reinforcement, as punishing dogs can often backfire and confuse or frighten them.
 Instead, use treats as rewards for good behavior.
+For more comprehensive information on dog training, check out our article on February Is Dog Training Education Month, which offers additional tips and resources.

 !Single Blog Social Sharing Icons